Learn the symptoms, types, treatments and management of this autoimmune disease.

 Types of multiple sclerosis

-About 85% of patients will have relapsing MS at the time of diagnosis, Kramer explained.
+About 85% of patients will have relapsing multiple sclerosis at the time of diagnosis, Kramer explained.
 What this means is that a patient will have an accumulation of physical symptoms that cause a relapse or an attack, and these symptoms may improve over time, which is called remission.
-There can be complete or partial remission from MS relapses.
+There can be complete or partial remission from relapses.

-Some patients living with relapsing MS will develop a gradual worsening of neurological symptoms that occurs even without an active relapse.
+Some patients living with relapsing multiple sclerosis will develop a gradual worsening of neurological symptoms that occurs even without an active relapse.
 “We now call this ‘smoldering MS,’” Kramer said.
 This usually manifests as progressive weakness or stiffness in the arms or legs or progressive cognitive difficulties.

 Treatments for multiple sclerosis

-Unfortunately, there is no cure for MS, but there are treatments to help ease symptoms and slow disease progression.
+Unfortunately, there is no cure, but there are treatments to help ease symptoms and slow disease progression.

 “This is the golden age of therapeutics for multiple sclerosis,” Kramer said.
 “Before 1993, with the advent of a medicine called Betaseron, we had no FDA-approved drugs for MS. And now, if you look at the therapeutic landscape, there are more than 20 different medications that come in different routes of administration.”

-Medications for MS are called disease-modifying therapies, and they may be available as an injectable, an oral medication or as an intravenous (IV) infusion therapy.
+Medications are called disease-modifying therapies, and they may be available as an injectable, an oral medication or as an intravenous (IV) infusion therapy.

 “When a patient is started on one of these medications,” Kramer said, “the goals of treatment are threefold: to reduce the number of relapses that occur in that given patient, reduce the number of new lesion formation on MRI and reduce the risk of accumulation of further disability down the road.”